JM-Pilot/C-kernel-OS/docs/1-drivers.md

 <details>
 <summary>Click for details</summary>

 This is a rather boring driver.
-The clock is set by default to 1.43 kilohertz or 1429 hertz.
+The clock is set by default to 10 kilohertz or 10000 hertz.
 You initialize this driver by calling `init_pit()`.

 Before the PIT is initialized, clock behavior is undefined.
 Usually it's initialized to ~18.1 hertz, but it is not a reliable standard.

-The clock is counted in not a very reliable way - the FPU is used every millisecond when the clock ticks, so it sometimes causes the double to be filled with 9s due to floating point error.

-Likely this can be fixed by instead incrementing a global *tick* counter and calculating the time when printing.
+Recently, the uptime counter was fixed.
+The PIT initializes at an equal 10 KHz as mentioned above.
+If the uptime you see doesn't increase, it's likely because you forgot to call `void retrieve_uptime(void)`.

+The PIT increments a single value, `uptime_ticks`.
+The uptime is calculated by multiplying ticks by 0.00001 (seconds between a tick).

+The reason it's better to multiply by the float than divide by the Hz is because that triggers a compiler-defined helper (`__udivdi2`), and that comes from libgcc.
+The problem is: how to make that libgcc layer easily usable on any device, ARM or not?
+I won't.

+While libgcc is an external library, it's not inherently bad to link against it.
+However, that does introduce cross-compilation problems.
+So, I decided it's better to multiply instead and get the same result.
 </details>

 ## Graphics